 Young Musician's Chorus was founded in 2020 after enjoying many years as one of Crowden Music Center's community education offerings.
 Our purpose is to give young musicians a place to sing that caters to their strengths.
 Even at the entry level, which requires no previous experience, we challenge our singers with excellent repertoire that pushes the edge of their capabilities.
-This kind of risk-taking results in excitement and rapid growth.
-Such an approach, which is process-oriented rather than product-oriented, is not-only much more fun; it yields students who quickly become remarkably adept – with just one rehearsal each week.
+This kind of risk taking results in excitement and rapid growth.
+Such an approach, which is process-oriented rather than product-oriented, is not only much more fun; it yields students who quickly become remarkably adept – with just one rehearsal each week.

-swelled to fifty-five young musicians ages 6 - 17.
+fifty-five young musicians ages 6 - 17.
 Having outgrown the level of choral program consistent with CMC's vision, it was time for our singers to find a new home.

 St. Alban's – about a mile from our previous location – is wonderfully enthusiastic to host our choruses!
 We are absolutely delighted to be so warmly welcome in such a beautiful space.